 - You have a particular aesthetic in mind and don’t need design input

 - You are only planning to do basic, no-frills works.

 - You are highly meticulous and able to multitask.

 - You have a tight (or limited) budget to work with.

 We can match you up with reliable interior designers in Singapore.

 Request for a free quote here, and we'll recommend you 5 interior firms, based on your needs, budget and style.
-All recommendations made by Qanvast will be eligible for the Qanvast Guarantee, an opt-in protection programme that safeguards your renovation contract up to $50,000* in the case when an ID becomes insolvent or uncontactable.
+All recommendations made by Qanvast will be eligible for the Qanvast Guarantee, a complimentary opt-in programme that safeguards your renovation contract up to $50,000* in the case when an ID becomes insolvent.
 For more details, read here.